Meet Our Speech-Language Pathologists

 Jessica Galgano, PhD

-Dr. Jessica Galgano is a speech-language pathologist and the Founder and Executive Director of Open Lines Speech and Communication.
+Dr. Jessica Galgano is a speech-language pathologist and the Founder and CEO of Open Lines Speech and Communication.
 Her personal experience growing up with a parent who suffered a combat-wounded Traumatic Brain Injury (TBI) while serving in Vietnam drove her to master the art and science of neurological rehabilitation.
-She founded her visionary clinic, Open Lines Speech and Communication, on the principle that it is never too late to improve one’s speech-language and cognitive abilities.
+She founded her visionary clinic, Open Lines Speech and Communication, on the principle that it is never too late to improve one’s voice, speech, or cognitive-communication abilities.

 The highest standards of academic and clinical practice are reflected in Dr. Galgano’s professional experience.
-She received her doctoral degree in Biobehavioral Sciences from Columbia University, where she conducted research on the neural underpinnings of voice and speech using brain imaging modalities.
-Dr. Galgano is an LSVT LOUD® clinical expert and faculty instructor with LSVT Global, Inc., for whom she regularly teaches and lectures about evidence-based intensive therapy programs for people with neurologically based communication disorders at major medical institutions in the US and worldwide.
-She is one of six LSVT LOUD® faculty instructors in the world.
+She received her doctoral degree in Biobehavioral Sciences from Columbia University, where she conducted research on the neural underpinnings of voice using brain imaging modalities.
+Dr. Galgano is an LSVT LOUD® clinical expert and faculty instructor with LSVT Global, Inc., for whom she regularly teaches and lectures about evidence-based intensive therapy programs for people with neurologically based voice and communication disorders at major medical institutions in the US and worldwide.
+She is one of six LSVT LOUD® faculty instructors and clinical experts in the world.

-Beyond her work with adult neurological speech-language pathology, close relationships with the Bank Street School for Children, The Spence School, and Corlears School for over a decade have supported Dr. Galgano’s numerous years of clinical experience as a pediatric speech-language pathologist.
+Further, close relationships with the Bank Street School for Children, The Spence School, and Corlears School for over a decade have also supported Dr. Galgano’s numerous years of clinical experience as a pediatric speech-language pathologist.
 In addition to clinical work, she has examined the effectiveness of intensive voice treatment in children with neurogenic speech disorders secondary to Cerebral Palsy and in children with Autism.

 Olivia Kelly, MS